 What is it?

-Decyl glucoside is a mild cleanser used in cosmetic formularies including baby shampoo and in products for individuals with a sensitive skin.
+Decyl glucoside is a mild cleanser used in cosmetic formularies including in products for individuals with a sensitive skin.
 It is plant-derived, biodegradable, and gentle for most hair types.

 What does it do?